Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Methodology

 \subsection{Selection}

-The selection step in our MCTS framework balances exploration and exploitation.
-Each node $s$ in the search tree represents an alpha, characterized by its formula and refinement history.
+The selection step in our MCTS framework navigates the exploration-exploitation trade-off.
+Each node $s \in \mathcal{T}$ represents an alpha, characterized by its formula $f_s$ and refinement history.
 An action $a$ corresponds to a specific refinement applied to $s$.
-Each node maintains a $Q(s, a)$ value, representing the maximum cumulative reward (e.g., backtesting performance) obtained starting from $s$ and taking action $a$.
-We employ the UCT criterion to score potential actions:
+Each state-action pair $(s, a)$ maintains a quality value $Q(s, a)$, representing the maximum reward (alpha score) observed in the subtree rooted at the child node resulting from this action.
+We employ the UCT criterion to select the optimal action $a^*$:

-where $N_s$ is the visit count of the parent state $s$, $N_{s'}$ is the visit count of the child state $s'$ resulting from action $a$, and $c$ is the exploration weight.
+where $A(s)$ is the set of existing actions from state $s$, $N_s$ is the visit count of the parent state $s$, $N_{s'}$ is the visit count of the child state $s' = \text{child}(s, a)$, and $c$ is the exploration weight.

-Unlike standard MCTS, where selection typically proceeds to a leaf node before expansion and simulation, our approach allows any node to be selected for expansion.
-This is because each alpha refinement can be immediately evaluated via backtesting, eliminating the need for a separate simulation phase.
-To facilitate this, if an internal node $s$ is selected via UCT based on its existing children, we also consider a ``virtual'' action $a_p$ that effectively proposes expanding $s$ itself.
-The visit count for this virtual action $a_p$ (leading to a conceptual state $s_p$ identical to $s$) is considered as the number of actual children of $s$.
-If this virtual action $a_p$ yields the highest UCT score, node $s$ is chosen for expansion, leading to the creation of a new child node.
-This mechanism ensures that promising non-leaf nodes can be further refined.
+Unlike standard MCTS, which expands only leaf nodes, our approach allows any node to be selected for expansion.
+This is crucial for iteratively refining promising, but not terminal, alpha ideas.
+To enable this, we augment the action space $A(s)$ at any internal node $s$ with a ``virtual'' expansion action, $a_{e}$.
+The selection process thus considers the full action set $A(s) \cup \{a_{e}\}$.
+The UCT score for this virtual action is computed by adapting Equation~\ref{eq:uct}, where we define a virtual visit count for the prospective new node $s'_{e}$ as $N_{s'_{e}} = 1 + |C(s)|$, with $C(s)$ being the set of existing children of $s$.
+If $a_{e}$ is selected, node $s$ is chosen for expansion.
+This mechanism ensures that promising, non-leaf nodes can be further refined.